 Sasori was suddenly glad for Hiruko's protective shell because he couldn't stop from smirking at his own wit.
 At least, he thought he was pretty clever.
-Deidara wouldn't agree, of course.
-But he was one to talk.
-That stupid jerk wouldn't know wit if it came and bit him on the ass.
+Deidara wouldn't agree, of course, but he was one to talk.
+That stupid jerk wouldn't know comedy if it came and bit him on the ass.
 Because, seriously, who found 'your mom' jokes funny anymore?
-Considering they were a group of orphans, Sasori found it in seriously bad form.
+And considering they were a group of orphans, Sasori found it in seriously bad form.

 He came back to the real world to find that Chiyo was monologuing about something or other to her subordinate, who was doing her best to look attentive.
 He almost felt sorry for the girl.
 He knew how much his grandmother liked to ramble.

 "Uh, not to be rude or anything, but some of us have a schedule to keep."
 The ex-Suna nin said after a few minutes.